Welcome to the BISD Child Nutrition page! We are now in Partnership with Southwest Foodservice Excellence (SFE)!

 - Grab & Go meals will be provided in addition to food service through the line to reduce time students spend in line.
 Students will eat in designated areas adhering to social distancing.

-- Purchasing meals will be required on-line or through "Lunch Money Now."
-To limit the number of transactions using cash/checks.
+- Purchasing meals on-line through "Lunch Money Now" is encouraged, to limit the number of transactions using cash/checks.

 - Students will be required to wash hands with soap and water before meals.
 Additionally, hand sanitizer stations will be available in the cafeteria and classrooms.